 $10.00

-Call for Art: Portraits of Freedom
+Call for Art: HeART of America

-Opening Reception: February 26th from 5pm - 7pm
+Opening Reception: October 1st from 5pm - 7pm

 601 Black Hills Drive, Bldg F, Clarkdale, AZ